 It’s a sad, hauntingly beautiful kind of song, so if you’re looking for something happy and upbeat you definitely aren’t going to find it here.
 Go listen to In The Cold Sky instead.
-It’s a much lighter happier kind of song. 🙂
+It’s a much lighter happier kind of song Ray + I did together.

 Well, I guess the story starts with how I learned how to play the piano: I only had 3 lessons.

-My grandma was a really good pianist – she actually was the organist at our church at the time.
-She started teaching me how to play when I was about 5 or 6 years old.
+My grandma was a really good pianist – she actually was the organist at our church, played piano for the Comtra Theatre and even gave piano lessons.
+She started teaching me how to play when I was about 3 or 4 years old.
 She had a piano book and was teaching me the basics.
 Then she got really sick and died of cancer.

-After her death, we ended up getting her piano, and I would try to play it.
-I taught myself some more basics by using the Reader’s Digest Children Songbook.
+So, I would try to play it.
+I taught myself some more basics by using the Reader’s Digest Children Songbook that she had.
 Rainbow Connection by Kermit the Frog was my favorite song out of that book to play.

-Then a few more years and after I learned to play guitar I also learned a couple of basic chords of the piano.
+Then a few more years went by and after I learned to play guitar I also learned a couple of basic chords of the piano.
+My mom was playing the piano too, so I learned a couple of things then.
 C chord, D minor chord…I sort of fell in love with the A minor chord and this song started…and really just never stopped.